RestaurantsBuyer evaluation

 11 Features Restaurants Need in Purchase Order Software

-The eleven purchase order software features restaurants need: recipe-aware demand, decay-aware PAR, catchweight and UOM handling, supplier reply parsing, structured receiving, POS sync, and accounting handoff.
+The restaurant PO software features that matter: recipe-aware demand, decay-aware PAR, catchweight handling, living supplier replies, structured receiving, and upstream accounting handoff.

 Restaurant purchase order software has to handle a harder workflow than generic PO tools.
 A restaurant does not simply buy what it sells.
 It sells menu items, consumes ingredients, deals with perishability, receives substitutions before service, and reconciles invoices after the rush.
 A PO template cannot hold that workflow.